SquidBowl/PE-0.7.3-ORGANIZED/README.md

 ## Changes
 - Removed unneeded Stage classes
+- Ran all images through oxipng for optimal image quality and performance
 - Deleted any unneeded files/assets
 - Repathed folders to keep things organized
 - Fixed the slow camera movement in PlayState + MainMenuState